alphawyu/spring-webflux-mongodb-r2dbc/README.md

 This codebase was created to demonstrate a backend of a fully fledged fullstack application built with **Spring boot + WebFlux (Kotlin) ** including CRUD operations, authentication, and etc.

-This codebase intentionally uses an "unusual" setup of the persistenance tier with both reactive mongodb, and r2dbc over H2 for reactive relational database.
-This setup demostrates that spring webflux can work well with both __reactive nosql datastore__, such as mongodb, cassandra, gcp firestore and etc., and __"traditional" relation database__, such as h2, mySql, oracle, with the help of r2dbc (reactive to database connector). _And these two datastore technologies works "peacefully" side by side in a single project module_.  :grin:
+This codebase intentionally uses an "unusual" setup of the persistence tier with both reactive mongodb, and r2dbc over H2 for reactive relational database.
+This setup demonstrates that spring webflux can work well with both __reactive nosql datastore__, such as mongodb, cassandra, gcp firestore and etc., and __"traditional" relational database__, such as h2, mySql, oracle, with the help of r2dbc (reactive to database connector). _And these two datastore technologies works "peacefully" side by side in a single project module_.  :grin:

-An application of this setup demostrates that the project can have a delayed decision on the kind of the datastore solution for the project.
+An application of such setup can have a delayed decision on the kind of the datastore solution for the project.
 The data service layer makes the transition to either direction "relatively" painless -- the "pain", or work, is strictly within the persistence tier alone.

 We've gone to great lengths to adhere to the **Spring boot + WebFlux (Kotlin) ** community style guides & best practices.